Thursday June 6 2019 marks the 75th anniversary of D-Day.

-Had D-Day failed and had the Nazis invaded Britain, my family would not be alive today - they would probably have been murdered in Auschwitz.
-My brother, sister and I would not have been born.
+I am very aware that had D-Day failed and had the Nazis invaded Britain, my family would not be alive today.
+They would probably have been murdered in Auschwitz.

-In June, I will be the guest of The Normandy Institute, who are bringing British, American, Canadian and French veterans together in France.
+In June I will be in Normandy for a week or so.
+I will be the guest of The Normandy Institute, who are bringing British, American, Canadian and French veterans together at a chateau for a very special lunch.
+And on the day of the anniversary - June 6 - plans are being made for me to meet a number of D Day veterans who are being brought to Bayeux by the Royal British Legion.
 This will be a unique opportunity to meet them and draw their portraits.